aryanpnd/food-deliverying-MERN-app/mern-food-deiverying-app/README.md

-# NOTE backend is in inside this repo but the database is on mongodb cloud , authencation URL's may vary , replace with yours
+# NOTE backend is inside this repo but the database is on mongodb cloud , authencation URLs may vary , replace them with yours

 # Getting Started with Create React App